-A Member may be disqualified following absence from meetings of the Board for three consecutive months without a recorded Board motion authorizing the absence.
+A Member may be disqualified from the Board if absent from regular meetings of the Board for three consecutive months without being authorized by a recorded Board motion.
 If a Board Member is disqualified, the Member's seat becomes vacant, and the remaining Members shall declare the seat vacant and notify the appointing Council accordingly.
 R.S.O.
 1990, c.
 P.44, s.
 13